progmaticltd/homebox/docs/email-configuration.md

 - By default, emails with viruses are dropped silently, but you can set the action to ‘bounce’ if you wish to send an alert to the external senders.
-- If the flag ‘send_warnings’ is set to _true_, a warning email will be sent to _internal users_ who have sent an email with a virus.

 # Master users